-Unless otherwise indicated, all information presented in this Annual Information Form is established as at December 31, 2021 or for the year ended on that date, and is presented on a consolidated basis.
+Unless otherwise indicated, all information presented in this Annual Information Form is established as at December 31, 2022 or for the year ended on that date, and is presented on a consolidated basis.
 All amounts indicated in this Annual Information Form are denominated in Canadian dollars unless otherwise specified.
 The Corporation's results and financial statements are presented in accordance with the International Financial Reporting Standards ("IFRS"), and in accordance with the accounting requirements prescribed by the regulatory authorities.
-This Annual Information Form was filed on the SEDAR website (the System for Electronic Document Analysis and Retrieval) at sedar.com on March 30, 2022 under iA Insurance's profile.
+This Annual Information Form is dated and was filed on the SEDAR website (the System for Electronic Document Analysis and Retrieval) at sedar.com on March 29, 2023 under iA Insurance's profile.